-"During reexamination proceedings of unexpired patents . . . the Board uses the broadest reasonable interpretation consistent with the specification' standard, or BRI" when construing claim terms.
+"During reexamination proceedings of unexpired patents . . . the Board uses the 'broadest reasonable interpretation consistent with the specification' standard, or BRI" when construing claim terms.
 In re CSB-Sys.
 Int'l, Inc., 832 F.3d 1335, 1340 (Fed.
 Cir.
 2016).
-"The rationale for permitting this broader standard in reexaminations is that a patent owner before the Patent and Trademark Office ('PTO') with an unexpired patent 'may amend claims to narrow their scope,' negating any unfairness that may otherwise result from adopting the BRI standard."
+"The rationale for permitting this broader standard in reexaminations is that a patent owner before the Patent and

+Trademark Office ('PTO') with an unexpired patent 'may amend claims to narrow their scope,' negating any unfairness that may otherwise result from adopting the BRI standard."
 Id. at 1340-41.
+Any claim construction issues are discussed directly in the analysis of the claims.

-The '936 Patent will expire no later than June 8, 2023.
+The '111 Patent will expire March 1, 2022.
 Accordingly, the Broadest Reasonable Interpretation applies.